randomtruffles/Dominion_League/rules.md

 <a name="5.2.2.1"></a>5.2.2.1.
 If an unbroken two-way tie affects promotions, demotions, or entry into the Championship Match, the players play a tiebreaker match.
 The format for this match is specified in [4.16](#4.16).

 <a name="5.2.2.2"></a>5.2.2.2.
-If an unbroken three (or more) way tie affects promotions, demotions, or entry into the Championship Match, the moderators will randomly break the tie.
+If an unbroken three-way tie affects promotions, demotions, or entry into the Championship Match, the moderators will offer each player involved the opportunity to play in a round-robin tiebreaker, using the format specified in [4.16](#4.16).
+If any of the players involved declines to participate, the moderators will randomly break the tie.

 <a name="5.2.2.3"></a>5.2.2.3.
 Otherwise, all players share the rank of the best tied place.